-These rules do not apply to expenditure incurred on a car on or after 1 or 6 April 2009, instead the capital allowances treatment is determined by the car’s carbon dioxide emissions (CA23535).
-Expenditure incurred before April 2009 will never be fully within the new rules, although transitional rules may apply (CA23530).
+For expenditure incurred on or after 1/6 April 2009, the capital allowances treatment is determined by the car’s carbon dioxide emissions (CA23535).

-For PMA purposes a car is a mechanically propelled vehicle except a vehicle:
+For PMA purposes a car is a mechanically propelled vehicle other than:

-- of a type which is not commonly used as a private vehicle and is not suitable for use as a private vehicle.
+- a vehicle of a type which is not commonly used as a private vehicle and is not suitable for use as a private vehicle.

 Treat a car that is capable of being used as a private vehicle as a car for PMA purposes no matter how the taxpayer actually uses it (Roberts v Granada TV Rental Ltd 46TC295).